rocky-linux/documentation/docs/guides/git_wf_git-cola_atom.md

 Once you have your repository open, setup the remotes by clicking on `File` and `Edit Remotes`.

 By default, it will already show you your Rocky Linux remote as "origin".
-To change this, simply click in the field, back space over the top of "origin", replace it with "upstream" and click "Save"
+To change this, simply click in the field, backspace over the top of "origin", replace it with "upstream" and click "Save."

 Next, we actually want to create a new remote that is your fork.
 Click the green plus sign (+) in the left-hand corner of the bottom of the screen and a new remote dialog will open.
-Type "origin" for the name, and then, assuming our Github username is "alphaomega" again, your URL will look like this:
+Type "origin" for the name, and then, assuming our GitHub username is "alphaomega" again, your URL will look like this:

 ```
 git@github.com:alphaomega/documentation.git